 250g filo pastry (I love JR Feuilles de Filo, available at Waitrose)

 Pul biber and chopped dill for garnishing

 Heat an oven to 180C.

 In the same pan, add the greens in batches, cover and leave to wilt slightly but not entirely (the trick is to retain some of the crisp texture of the greens).
 Remove from the pan and place into a colander to drain.
-Set aside to cool down.
+Set aside to cool.

-Then, in a large mixing bowl, mix the eggs and crumble in the feta and anari cheese.
-Add the cooled spinach, lemon zest, herbs and nutmeg.
+Meanwhile, in a large mixing bowl, mix the eggs and crumble in the feta and anari cheese.
+Add the cooled spinach, the rocket, the pine kernels, the lemon zest, herbs and nutmeg.
 Mix everything together very gently and season to your taste.
 Set aside for a few minutes to allow any residual liquid settle at the bottom of the bowl.

 To make individual pies, place one sheet of filo on a floured surface and brush it will olive oil.
 Place another sheet over the top at 180 degree angle and brush with oil.
 Finally, place a third sheet on top to match the original one and brush with oil.
 Place a quarter of the pie filling in the middle, arrange into a square shape and wrap the pastry around it as if wrapping a gift.
 Repeat three more times to make four pies and turn them over to hide the folded edges.
 Place on a baking tray lined with baking parchment, brush with olive oil and scatter the nigella seeds over the top.